-In 2016 and 2017 iVideo will be expanded into a family of iVideo apps to serve the e-greeting card, e-gift card and e-payments markets.
-These new markets present multiple revenue opportunities to monetize the iVideo business.
+It is anticipated that in 2017 iVideo will be expanded to serve the e-payments market.
+These new markets present multiple significant revenue opportunities to monetize the iVideo business.

 Research and development expenditures for the iVideo platforms have been given priority over other venture builder investments.
 As a result, the development of some of our other venture builder apps and platforms described below have been deferred.
 The Company is limiting its investment in new venture builder apps and platforms to the level dictated by its free cash flow from operations until it determines that the time is right to raise additional capital.